Triskele37/ffxiv-completionist/documentation/Feature Todo.md

   - Duties & Achievements (two-way)

 **Change**
+- use ngAfterViewInit in app.component to hide loading tonberry instead of when-ready
+- Remove old PLD trial weapon recipes
+- Starting Class needs to have short/long values for translation purposes

 **Fix**
+- non-expanded search can fail, preventing expanded search
 - loading tonberry doesn't show in build
-- missing endwalker savage unlock quasi quest
-- search page expand doesn't work on first click after collapse all
-- use ngAfterViewInit in app.component to hide loading tonberry instead of when-ready
 - long table cells truncated, add tooltip
-- Remove old PLD trial weapon recipes
-- Starting Class needs to have short/long values for translation purposes
-- Clicking the main menu in breadcrumbs, then a subGroup, does not change on first click
-- the seasonal quest "Feline Fun" from Heavensturn 2022 is missing
 - Scroll height issue w/ Seventh Umbral section due to subGroups and large table
 - the "My First Gladius/Hora/etc." quests for each of the starting classes should be excluded for that class, as they're only available for classes other than the starting ones
-  Rogue's level 1 quests names are a bit different so I'm not sure if it applies to them but I assume it does
+  - Rogue's level 1 quests names are a bit different so I'm not sure if it applies to them but I assume it does
 - Missing fr sections
   - Various group names
   - Lucis Tools